THE ROOT CAUSE

 For African American women, hair still plays a central role in the social politics of beauty, power and acceptance.

-A while ago, or shall I say pre-COVID19, I was sitting alone in the restaurant of the hotel I was staying at, enjoying some solitude and my breakfast when an elderly white woman made a beeline straight to me.
-I look up from my eggs to find her staring at me rather intently, so I smile and she then takes a deep breath and says, “I have spent half my life happy I am not a black woman because of all that you all go through with your hair”.
+Recently, I was sitting alone in the hotel restaurant where I had my breakfast when an elderly white woman made a beeline straight to me.
+I look up from my eggs to find her staring at me rather intently, so I smile; she then takes a deep breath and says, "I have spent half my life happy I am not a black woman because of all that you all go through with your hair."

 BACK TO THE STORY

-She then points to my hair (on that day I was rocking Passion Twists) and says, “I have spent the other half of my life wishing I was a black woman so I could wear my hair in all of the styles that you get to wear your hair in.
-If I were to try to wear my hair like yours I would just look silly.
-But you guys can do so many different things with your hair”.
+She then points to my hair (on that day, I was rocking Passion Twists) and says, "I have spent the other half of my life wishing I was a black woman so I could wear my hair in all of the styles that you get to wear your hair in.
+If I were to try to wear my hair like yours, I would look silly.
+But you guys can do so many different things with your hair".

-Here’s the thing, I was at the hotel for job training, and I had made it my business to grab some breakfast in the hotel restaurant before the day’s training session began.
-So all I really wanted to do was eat my breakfast in peace without having to dialogue about the politics of Black hair in America with a stranger.
+Here's the thing: I was at the hotel for job training, so all I really wanted to do was eat my breakfast in peace without having to discuss the politics of Black hair in America with a stranger.

-And as I chew, I know I have 3 options.
+And as I chew, I know I have three options.

 Option One: